Jspsun/LEETCodePractice/README.md

-# LEETCodePractice
+# LEETCode Practice
 Some of the code I've written in preparation for coding interviews.
 Check out my journey to getting ~~less crappy~~ better at technical interviews!

 ___